 The following post is from Michelle of Mommy Misadventures:

-From appointments to restaurant reviews to hotel reservations, smart phones mean that all the information you need for your day to day life is available at just the swipe of a finger.
-Google Now takes your information step further and gives you your information when you need it them most.
+From appointments to restaurant reviews to hotel reservations, smartphones mean that all the information you need for your day-to-day life is available at just the swipe of a finger.
+Google Now takes your information a step further and gives you your information when you need it the most.
 This handy service was awarded Popular Science’s Innovation of the Year award in November 2012.

 What is it?

 Google Now uses “cards” or little notices that pop up to help inform you about upcoming events in your life and is available on Android 4.1 (JellyBean) capable phones like the Samsung Galaxy Nexus and Samsung Galaxy S3.

 When you’re getting ready to leave for work, Google Now will pop up a notification with the traffic on your usual route.
 If there’s a lot of traffic, it will offer you alternate routes.
 Do you depend on your Google Calendar to help you keep track of your busy day?
 Google Now will pop up reminders that include directions and travel time.
 Wondering when the next bus or train is?
 Google Now can give you up-to-the-minute information.